debpu06/PWA-Ascend-2019/README.md

 # Ascend 2019 PWA Lab

-In this lab we will be demonstrating how to implement a progressive web app to your existing Episerver site.
+In this lab we will be demonstrating how to build a progressive web app into your Episerver site.
 We will be demoing on Episerver's Mosey example site.

 [WHAT IS PWA BLURB]